Icon

-Blue card Sweden: requirements, registration procedure and changes in 2025
+Blue card Sweden in 2025: requirements, registration procedure and current changes

 In connection with the acute shortage of specialists, European countries are gradually softening the procedure for obtaining a Blue Card, and Sweden is no exception.
-Find out how to get a Blue Card in the country and what changes to the document registration procedure the local authorities will introduce in 2025
+Find out how to get a Blue Card in the country and what changes to the document application procedure have come into effect since January 1, 2025

-Sweden is ready to make its immigration policy more attractive to highly skilled workers by updating the rules for obtaining an EU blue card.
-In particular, it is predicted that in 2025 salary requirements will be reduced, the list of professions will be expanded and the procedure for changing positions will be simplified.
-The main goal of innovations is to preserve international talents.
+Sweden has made its immigration policy more attractive to highly skilled workers by updating the rules for obtaining the EU Blue Card from January 1, 2025.
+In particular, the country has reduced salary requirements, expanded the list of professions and simplified the procedure for changing positions.
+The main goal of the innovations is to retain international talent.

-What procedure for issuing the Blue Card of Sweden is relevant in 2024?
-What requirements will be placed on highly qualified specialists in 2025?
-We tell.
+What is the procedure for obtaining the Swedish Blue Card relevant in 2025?
+What requirements will be imposed on highly skilled specialists?
+We tell you.

 What is the EU Blue Card in Sweden?